 This initiating condition, on the lowest line of part I, will usually be selected as the underlying cause of death.
-WHO defines the underlying cause of death as "a) the disease or injury, which initiated the train of morbid events leading directly to death, or b) the circumstances of the accident or violence which produced the fatal injury".
+The WHO defines the underlying cause of death as "a) the disease or injury, which initiated the train of morbid events leading directly to death, or b) the circumstances of the accident or violence which produced the fatal injury".
+From a public health point of view, preventing this first disease or injury will result in a greater health gain than treating a subsequent direct/immediate cause of death.
+The causes of death should be described succinctly i.e. naming relevant diseases, conditions or events which can be coded by NRS using International Statistical Classification of Diseases and Related Health Problems, Tenth Revision (currently ICD10 as ICD 11 is being developed) codes, as well as providing relevant information to the family about the cause of death.